PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

 ![LDA image](https://github.com/PhilCPH/Twitter-Sentiment-Analysis-and-ML/blob/main/images/LDA.JPG)

 ### WordClouds
 The WordClouds have been used to visualize the most frequent words for each sentiment.
-As a bonus, we used a mask as an overlay.
+As a bonus, I used a mask as an overlay.

 Positive Sentiment